Impending retirement - - Made in Canada VACTROL units and Misek-Lankford Phasers -- not always available

-(In my spare time) I hand make a set of boxs known as the VACTROL antenna termination controller.
+(In my steadily decreasing spare time - although retirement is approaching!)
+I hand make a set of boxs known as the VACTROL antenna termination controller.

 This consists of an "In-shack" variable current source (or power supply if you like...) that sends power down to an outdoor box called the "variable resistance termination"